 They’re the currently advertised prices, but the value proposition is a little more complicated than it looks.
 Ginger’s Premium plan offers fewer features, and its current prices are listed as 30% off.
 It’s not clear if that’s a limited-time offer.
 If it is, the cost may increase to $128.40.

 Meanwhile, Grammarly regularly offers significant discounts.
 Since signing up for a free plan, I have been emailed a discount offer every month; they’ve ranged from 40% to 55% off.
-If I was to take advantage of the offer of 45% off I have in my inbox right now, a yearly subscription would cost $76.97, which is somewhat cheaper than Ginger’s current price.
+If I were to take advantage of the offer of 45% off I have in my inbox right now, a yearly subscription would cost $76.97, which is somewhat cheaper than Ginger’s current price.

 Winner: Grammarly.
 While at first look it seems that Ginger is significantly cheaper, we need to take into account Grammarly’s very generous free plan, as well as discounts that are regularly offered.